Knee Surgery & Rehabilitation

 What if after my surgery, I’m still having problems with my knee?

-If your knee has pain and swelling and a feeling of instability and you’ve already had your PCL repaired, then your surgery may have failed.
+If your knee has pain and swelling and a feeling of instability, your surgery may have failed.
 PCL reconstruction that fail often do so because of technical errors by the surgeon.
 Since this is a rare operation, only a few surgeons have the experience and knowledge to perform the surgery correctly AND understand the important elements of rehabilitation in order to prevent postoperative failure.
 That is why it is essential to seek out a specially trained knee surgeon who has done many PCL reconstruction to perform this operation.

 Should I have the surgery repeated?